Pauline Clément: Career

-At the Comédie-Française
+Comédie-Française

-In 2015, Pauline Clément became a resident of the Comédie-Française, and played in Les Derniers Jours de l'humanité of Karl Kraus, staged by David Lescot.

-In 2016, she played Hélène in Un chapeau de paille d'Italie of Eugène Labiche, staged by Giorgio Barberio Corsetti.
-She also plays in La Ronde of Arthur Schnitzler, staged by Anne Kessler.

-She then appeared in La Règle du jeu (under the direction of Christiane Jatahy), L'Hôtel du libre-échange of Georges Feydeau (staged by Isabelle Nanty), and performed Hyacinte in Les Fourberies de Scapin of Molière (staged by Denis Podalydès).
+In 2015 Clément joined the Comédie-Française as a resident.
+That year she appeared in Karl Kraus' play Les derniers jours de l'humanité, staged by David Lescot.
+In 2016 she played Hélène in the Eugène Labiche comedy Un chapeau de paille d'Italie, staged by Giorgio Barberio Corsetti.
+She also featured in Arthur Schnitzler's La ronde, staged by Anne Kessler, and appeared in La règle du jeu, directed by Christiane Jatahy; Georges Feydeau's L'hôtel du libre-échange, staged by Isabelle Nanty; and played Hyacinte in Les Fourberies de Scapin by Molière, staged by Denis Podalydès.

-In 2020, she was appointed to the Molières Awards in the category 'female revelation' for her role in A Flea in Her Ear of Feydeau, produced by Lilo Baur.
+In 2020 Clément was nominated for a Molière Award for Best Female Newcomer for her performance in George Feydeau's A Flea in Her Ear, directed by Lilo Baur.